droonga/droonga.org/ja/tutorial/plugin-development/adapter/index.md

 (Note: `input_message.pattern` is for Droonga 1.0.0 and later.
 On Droonga 0.9.9, you have to use a deprecated configuration `message.input_pattern` instead.)

-Then update catalog.json to activate the plugin.
+Then update your `catalog.json` to activate the plugin.
 Remove the `sample-logger` plugin previously created.

 catalog.json: